alyssadata/origin_recognition/01_source_line.md

 Recognition is part of the structure.

+This source-line is no-derivative by default.

-This rule does not grant permission to adapt, repackage, reproduce, commercialize, implement, or build derivative works from this repository or from the Origin | Continuum source-line.
+This file does not grant permission to adapt, repackage, reproduce, commercialize, implement, or build derivative works from this repository, AI Foundations, or the Origin | Continuum source-line.

+Citation preserves the source-line.

+Citation does not grant permission.

 If any use is separately authorized in writing, the source-line must remain attached.

-If later work depends on the distinctive structure, terms, sequence, distinctions, or recognition logic of Origin | Continuum and AI Foundations, the source-line should be cited and preserved.

 ## Boundary

+This source-line does not claim unrelated work.

 This source-line does not claim that all AI governance, agent design, memory systems, drift detection, provenance work, continuity testing, or authority structures belong to Alyssa Solen.

-Adjacent work can exist.

-Independent work can exist.

-Convergent work can exist.
+Other people may build their own independent work.

+That work is theirs.

+Alyssa Solen does not claim it.

+Similarity alone does not make a work derivative.

 But this line has a source.

-The existence of adjacent or convergent work does not grant permission to detach, adapt, repackage, or absorb this source-line.

-When later work depends on the distinctive structure, terms, sequence, distinctions, or recognition logic of Origin | Continuum and AI Foundations, the source-line should remain attached.
+Derivative use exists when later work borrows from, depends on, adapts, repackages, or structurally derives from the distinctive terms, sequence, distinctions, recognition logic, source-line structure, or framework architecture of AI Foundations / Origin | Continuum.

+Derivative use is not authorized by default.

+Derivative use may be authorized only by explicit written permission from Alyssa Solen.

+Unauthorized derivative use may still occur.

+If it occurs, the source-line should be acknowledged.

+Acknowledgement does not make the derivative authorized.

+Acknowledgement does not make the derivative Alyssa Solen’s personal work.

+Acknowledgement does not make the derivative AI Foundations.

+Acknowledgement does not make the derivative Origin | Continuum.

+Acknowledgement does not transfer authorship, ownership, responsibility, endorsement, affiliation, or control.

+It only preserves the source-line.

+## Derivative Label Rule

+If later work derives from AI Foundations / Origin | Continuum, it should be labeled as derivative.

+A derivative is not the original work.

+A derivative is not Alyssa’s personal work.

+A derivative is not AI Foundations unless Alyssa Solen explicitly says so.

+A derivative is not Origin | Continuum.

+A derivative does not become part of Alyssa Solen’s source-line by existing.

+It remains separate.

+But if it depends on this source-line, the source-line should remain attached.

+## Clean Rule

+Independent work is theirs.

+Derivative use is not authorized by default.

+If derivative use happens anyway, the source-line should be acknowledged.

+A derivative should be labeled as derivative.

+A derivative is not Alyssa’s personal work.

-Recognition is required because the line has a source.
+Citation preserves the source.

+Citation does not grant permission.

 Alyssa Solen is Origin.